History of the Challenge

-I didn’t know of any, but the more I thought about it, it became clear what she needed.
-She liked the concept, but dreaded when it was time to put money away, because she didn’t have it when the week ended.
+It became clear what she needed.
+She liked the concept but dreaded when it was time to put money away because she didn’t have it when the week ended.
 What she needed was a challenge that forced her to save money before it was gone.
-She also needed a challenge where the amount of money she was supposed to save was small until saving became a habit.
-This would help so that she didn’t panic.
-The idea I came up with was the 365 day money challenge.
+She also needed to save smaller dollar amounts.
+Doing it this way would help so that she didn’t panic.
+The 365-day money challenge was born.

 Get In The Habit of Paying Yourself

-There are two huge advantages to this challenge over the 52 week money challenge for those who have struggled to get their finances in order.
-The first is that you’re starting with such small amounts that anyone, no matter what their current financial situation, can participate in it.
+The first is that you’re starting with such small amounts that anyone, no matter what their current financial situation, can participate.
 If all you can do is pay the absolute minimum amount each day for the first month, you’re only out $4.65 for 30 days.
-There is nothing that is holding anyone back from trying the challenge except themselves.

 Additionally, $668 is an excellent start to an emergency fund.
 Even more important than that, you’ll put yourself in the position to save much more money in the following years.
 If you saved your money in a high-interest savings account, you would earn compound interest for an even higher balance.